New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 For Kathie Davis, a 67-year-old who enjoyed a flourishing career in financial services, the decision to retire was influenced by an increasing workload and the poignant reminder of life’s fragility, with the loss of friends and colleagues.
 As her last day approached, the severance from her professional identity was as tangible as it was emotional.

 The trend towards later retirement is well-documented.
-A Gallup poll from 2023 indicated that the average retirement age had risen to 62, a significant increase from 57 in 1991.
+A Gallup poll indicated that the average retirement age had risen to 62, a significant increase from 57 in 1991.
 This shift can often be attributed to financial necessity; many Darden Restaurants workers find themselves unable to comfortably cease working at the traditional retirement age.
 Yet, even with a substantial retirement savings, the decision to step away from one's career involves facing profound existential questions.

 Louis H. Primavera, a psychology professor at Touro University with a focus on retirement studies, encapsulates the dilemma succinctly: “Work in this society defines who you are.
 When you’re retired, you’re a ‘was.’”